uniwebcms/library-interfaces/NAMING_CONVENTIONS.md

 ### The Redesign Test

 If you completely redesigned the visual presentation, would the component name still make sense?

+## Conclusion

+Effective component naming focuses on content purpose, not implementation details.
+By using simple, clear, domain-specific names with well-defined presets, we create a component system that:

+1. Makes intuitive sense to content creators
+2. Gives developers implementation freedom
+3. Creates a shared language between content and code
+4. Scales effectively as the system grows

+Remember: Component names should reflect how content creators think about their content, while presets handle variations in presentation and purpose.

 ## See Also